Verf/telescope-everything.nvim/README.md

 ## Config

-You can check [Everything Command Line Interface](https://www.voidtools.com/support/everything/command_line_interface/) for more information:
+You can check [Everything Command Line Interface](https://www.voidtools.com/support/everything/command_line_interface/) for more information, the default config is:

 ```lua
 require('telescope').setup {